Skip to main content

-In this post, we are going to provide the frequently asked SQL interview questions and answers asked in Data Engineer Interviews.
+In this post, we are going to provide the frequently asked SQL interview questions and asked in Data Engineer Interviews.
 Interviewers usually go from asking fundamental SQL interview queries to asking advanced SQL queries.
-In this post, we are mostly going to discuss SQL interview questions for freshers.
+We will cover both in this post.

 1. What is a Primary Key?